CRSylar/Pygame---exercise/README.md

-# Pygame---GinaPina_World
+# Pygame---exercise

-progetto per videogioco platform in python per GinaPina
+some simple games in python using Pygame